Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 29 trips per day across all routes, which equates to about 12 weekly trips per individual stop.
+The accessibility of the transport system is rated as excellent, with residents typically located 154 meters from their nearest transport stop.
+On average, there are 29 trips per day across all routes, which equates to approximately 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport